FabricMC/fabric/CONTRIBUTING.md

 - Transitive Access Wideners (TAWs) should be used to expose access to private or protected members in vanilla classes.
     - Most TAWs should go in the dedicated `fabric-transitive-access-wideners-v1` module.
         - Remember to add the `transitive-` prefix, otherwise dependent mods will not see the access modifications.
         - Some TAWs such as Block subclass constructors are automatically generated.
-Make sure that you don't edit the `.accesswidener` file directly.
-Rather edit the template file (`.accesswidener.template`) and run the `gradlew generateAccessWidener` task to update the generated file.
+Make sure that you don't edit the `.accesswidener` file in `src` directly.
+Rather edit the template file (`template.accesswidener`) and run the `gradlew generateAccessWidener` task to update the generated file.
         - Large amounts of TAWs for a specific purpose can be included in another module, as is the case for the data generation API, for example.
     - Do **not** expose TAWs for functions that take a `String` identifier.
         - This makes it too easy to forget the mod ID namespace, so the identifier would often end up in the vanilla `minecraft` namespace.
     - In general, keep the API guidelines in mind when deciding whether something should be a TAW.
 - Interface injection (i.e. making a minecraft class or interface extend a Fabric interface) should be considered over separate static helpers.
     - Interface injection requires both a `fabric.mod.json` custom value to make it visible in Minecraft source code, and a mixin to actually implement the interface at runtime.
     - Injected interfaces should have **no abstract methods**.
         - Methods that are guaranteed to be implemented via a mixin to a vanilla class should contain a default body that throws an error.
 For example:
         ```java
         default void injectedMethod() {
             throw new UnsupportedOperationException("Implemented via mixin");
         }
         ```
         - Never use interface injection to add methods that modders must implement.
 Rather define a subclass or subinterface in Fabric API.